NixOS/rfcs/rfcs/0119-testing-conventions.md

 - Referencing downstream dependencies which are most likely to experience regressions.
   - Most applicable to [RFC 0088 - Nixpkgs Breaking Change Policy](https://github.com/NixOS/rfcs/pull/88),
 as this will help define what breakages a pull request author should take ownership.
+- Running integration tests (E.g. nixosTests)
+  - Tests which have heavy usage or platform requirements should add the appropriate systemFeature
+    - E.g. `nixos-test` `kvm` `big-parallel`

 Usage for mkDerivation's `checkPhase`:
 - Quick "cheap" tests, which run units tests and maybe some addtional scenarios.